pawelrosikrosinski/Psychology_Evaluation_Test_Scanner/README.md

 digital scanner -> ftp server -> extractor.sh -> stai(1 | 2).py -> *.txt (result)

-I have noticed digital scanner machine with high enough thoruput, with an option to send created pdf's to ftp server.
+I have noticed digital scanner machine with high enough thoruput and functionality to send created pdf's to ftp server.
 Using this opportunity, I have created systemd service, that constantly checks ftp://~/pdf directory for new documents.
 If any, images are extracted, then converted to *.png format to exvlude any codec incompatibilities.
 Images are then processed with coresponding .py scripts.
 Here, I present only the ones for 'Stait Trait Anxiety Inventory'.